alanrogers/eghop/index.md

 humans and other primates.
 We meet by Zoom *every Monday at 1 PM [Mountain time](https://en.wikipedia.org/wiki/Mountain_Time_Zone)*.

-Each week, we'll discuss a recent publication or preprint on the evolutionary genetics of humans or other primates.
+Each week, we discuss a recent publication or preprint on the evolutionary genetics of humans or other primates.
 Everyone is welcome, from anywhere in the world.
 You need not be affiliated with our University, and there is no fee.
 Undergraduates are welcome.
 The